 A work shift is the time between 2 periods of at least 8 consecutive hours of off-duty time.

 A day is a period of 24 hours that begins at the time designated by the operator.

-A driver must take at least 10 hours of off-duty time in a day as follows:
+To be allowed to drive, a driver must have taken at least 10 hours of off-duty time during each of the 14 previous days, as follows: